 Other dining options onboard include The Manhattan (another complimentary main restaurant) with a varied menu that includes no less than 11 starters, 15 mains and 7 desserts!

 I didn’t know where to look next and the set courses seemed to appear miraculously on the table as a result.
-Many diner’s are also invited to participate in some of the sequences too.
-Not to be missed!
+Many diner’s were invited to participate in some of the sequences too – not to be missed!

-Overall, my first cruise on a Norwegian ship was terrific fun!
-I loved the feel good, relaxed atmosphere and found myself drawn to Bliss Ultra Lounge (the updated on-board nightclub) multiple nights for a dance, or the Comedy Club for a sing along with the ‘Howl at the Moon‘ band.
+Overall, my first cruise on a Norwegian ship was terrific fun and I loved the feel good, relaxed atmosphere.
+I found myself drawn to Bliss Ultra Lounge (the updated on-board nightclub) multiple nights for a dance or the Comedy Club for a sing along with the ‘Howl at the Moon‘ band.

 It’s an added bonus that the ship calls into such wonderful places around the Mediterranean too, like Barcelona where I enjoyed a tour with TripAshore to Torres Winery before our evening flight home.
 If this blog has you craving a Norwegian Epic cruise and some Mediterranean sunshine, take a look at Cruise Nation website to see their latest offers.
 Updated: 02/02/19